compose-spec/compose-spec/spec.md

 ### ulimits

-`ulimits` override the default ulimits for a container.
+`ulimits` overrides the default ulimits for a container.
 You can either specify a single limit as an integer or soft/hard limits as a mapping.

 ```yml